Oliewijzer – voor ieder huidtype een passende olie

 Oil types

-Smearing oil on the face is often seen as a big no-go.
-It would be too greasy and cause pimples.
-This is not quite correct.
+Putting oil on the face is often seen as a big no-no. It would be too greasy and cause pimples.
+This is not entirely correct.
 Here too, it depends on the skin type which oil works well for the skin.

 At More we only sell vegetable oils.
 These oils are natural and ideal for nourishing the skin.
 It is important to know that not every oil is the same.
 Just like skins, oils all have their own qualities and properties.
 We can talk about drying, semi-drying and non-drying oils.